PBS Online Claiming for software vendors

 - Claim, batch claim (after communication failure), cancel and statement transactions can be sent and accepted and are formatted appropriately.

-- Messages returned from Medicare Australia can be received and are formatted appropriately.
+- Messages returned from Medicare can be received and are formatted appropriately.

-- Transactions are encrypted, signed and transmitted successfully and in accordance with Medicare Australia's encryption and signature process.
+- Transactions are encrypted, signed and transmitted successfully and in accordance with Medicare's encryption and signature process.

 - Information, Warning and Reject reason codes are correctly presented to the user.

 - Processing is in accordance with the provided business model.